 Principles of the most cost-effective means of transport and the most direct route apply.
 For travel by plane, the cost of an economy class return ticket will be reimbursed.
 For travel by train, the cost of a second class return ticket will be reimbursed.
 For travel by private car, mileage costs will be reimbursed based on the most recent scale under Austrian legislation.

-In order to access the reimbursement form, open the Event calendar section of the website, look for the event in question and click for the event details.
-Make sure to log in prior to pressing the reimbursement button.
+- In order to access the reimbursement form, open the Event section of the website, look for the event in question and click the page to access.